Supreme Court of the United States Police Department: Training

 New Supreme Court Police officers attend the 13-week Uniformed Police Training Program (UPTP) at the Federal Law Enforcement Training Center (FLETC) in Glynco, Georgia.
 Designated members of specialized units attend the Criminal Investigator Training Program (CITP) at FLETC.

 Salary and compensation

 In 2024, the starting salary for a newly hired member of the Supreme Court Police was $81,552 a year.
 The Supreme Court Police also accept lateral hires from local, State and Federal agencies.
 The starting salary for a lateral hire is $81,552–$139,419.

-Working for the Supreme Court Police offers a comprehensive benefits package that includes paid vacation, sick leave, holidays, life insurance, health insurance benefits, premium pay, and eligibility for retirement with 20 years of service at age 50, or 25 years’ service at any age.